 One of the most common cosmetic procedures done in the U.S. every year is breast augmentation.
 However, some women don’t find breast implants appealing at all.
-If you do not want implants, you can still enhance your breasts through autologous breast augmentation.
-It is a process where breasts are enhanced using fat transfer.
+If you do not want implants but are interested in fuller breasts, you can still enhance your breast shape and size through autologous breast augmentation.
+It is a process where breasts are enhanced using fat transfer via liposuction.
 Instead of using implants, autologous breast augmentation uses the fat in your body to increase your breast size.
-The fat can be obtained from your tummy, thighs, or hips, purified, and later injected into your breasts giving them an all-natural look.
+The fat can be obtained from your tummy, thighs, hips, or back, depending on your preferred area.
+It is then purified and injected back into your breasts, providing a full and all-natural appearance.

 Though nothing foreign is being used to enhance your breasts, there are pros and cons of autologous breast augmentation.
 This article will help you understand both fat transfer and implants and help you decide which of them is better.

-When to Go For Fat Transfer Breast Augmentation
+When to Choose Breast Augmentation with Fat Transfer

 If you want mild to medium breast increase and avoid having implants, then fat transfer breast augmentation is the right procedure to choose.
 For a large increase in breast size, implants will be more reliable.
 If you have sagging breasts, a breast lift, whether with implants or without implants, will yield better results compared to fat transfer.
 Below are the pros and cons of autologous breast augmentation.

-• No implants – prevents the risks that come with implants such as rupture, capsular contracture, and implant malposition
+- No implants.
+Fat transfer eliminates the standard risks that come with implants such as rupture, capsular contracture, and implant malposition.

-• Virtually scarless – you are only left with tiny incisions for harvesting and injecting fat
+- Virtually scarless.
+Following your procedure, you are only left with tiny incisions for harvesting and injecting fat

 Cons

-• Limited size of augmentation – autologous breast augmentation only produces a maximum increase of one cup size.
-On the other hand, implants can produce more than three cup size increase in breasts
+- Limited size of augmentation.
+Autologous breast augmentation only produces a maximum increase of one-cup size once your results have settled.
+On the other hand, implants can produce more than a three-cup size increase in breasts, if desired.
+They also cannot be shaped differently like implants can.

-• Possibility of fat re-absorption – This procedure is done very carefully to ensure maximum survival of the transferred fat.
-However, the possibility of the fat being reabsorbed is very high and could leave you with different results than you expected.
+- Possibility of fat re-absorption.
+This procedure is done very carefully to ensure maximum survival of the transferred fat.
+However, the possibility of the fat being reabsorbed into your body is very high, and could leave you with different results than you expected.

-• Fails to lift your breast – autologous breast augmentation does not rectify sagging breasts that result from ageing, pregnancy, weight loss or genetics.
+- Fails to lift your breast.
+Autologous breast augmentation does not rectify sagging breasts that result from aging, pregnancy, weight loss, or genetics.
+If you already have sag occurring in your breasts, a breast lift (with or without implants) would likely be a better fit.

-• Costly – autologous breast augmentation solves two problems at the same time.
-You get your breasts enhanced, and your entire body reshaped.
-This makes fat transfer more expensive than implants.
+- Costly.
+Autologous breast augmentation solves two problems at the same time.
+Your breasts can be naturally enhanced, and various parts of your body can be slimmed or reshaped.
+However, because there are two procedures at once, this option can be more expensive than simply receiving implants.

 For Those With Less Body Fat

 Most people think that slim ladies cannot undergo autologous breast augmentation.
-In many cases, an experienced plastic surgeon can get enough fat from a very slender woman for augmentation.
-If you are a very skinny woman, your surgeon might ask you to intentionally add a few more pounds before the procedure is done.
+In many cases, an experienced plastic surgeon can get enough fat from a very slender woman for augmentation, even if they have to draw from a few different areas.
+If you are a very skinny woman, your surgeon might ask you to intentionally add a few more pounds before the procedure is performed.
 Through personal consultation, you will know whether or not there is enough fat for augmentation.

-Now that the pros and cons of autologous breast augmentation are clear, look closely at the option of implants and why it could be a better choice.
+Now that the pros and cons of autologous breast augmentation are more defined, let’s take a closer look at the option of implants instead and why it could be a better choice.

 Advantages of Implants over Fat Transfer

-• The results are more consistent because there is no chance of fat re-absorption
+- The results are more consistent and can be better planned for, as there is no chance of absorption or dissolving

 BACK TO ALL BLOGS